dustin-kl/MIT-Analytics/README.md

 As the NFT market has been growing incredibly fast over the last years, the amount of NFTs are overwhelming for the users in the space.
 As in Web2 a recommendation engine is the way to bring structure and overview back into the space and hence enhancing the user experience.

 ## Machine Learning Pipline
-We are using state-of-the-art machine learning techniques to build a powerful recommendation engine consisting of content-based filtering as well as collaborative filtering.
+Using state-of-the-art machine learning models embedding the NFTs in an lower-dimensional space to capture the latent structure, we built a powerful recommendation engine consisting of content-based filtering as well as collaborative filtering.

-# Prototype
+## Prototype
-We have build a first prototype in [recommender_demo]([https://github.com/user/repo/blob/branch/other_file.md](https://github.com/dustin-kl/MIT-Analytics/tree/master/NFT_Recommendation/recommender_demo))
+We have build a first prototype in [recommender_demo](https://github.com/dustin-kl/MIT-Analytics/tree/master/NFT_Recommendation/recommender_demo) that shows the recommendation constructed by the conten-base filtering of our recommendation engine.

-# Recommendation
-Using the embeddings, we build a recommendation engine above.
-It ranges from trivial similarity as nearest neighbors to sophisticated models.